 - Failure-to-file penalty

 - Failure-to-pay penalty

-The failure-to-file penalty can be the most steep, as it starts out at 5% for each month the tax return is not filed, up to a total penalty of 25% of your balance due, which is why you should file your taxes as soon as possible.
-Even if you owe money and can’t pay it you should still file to eliminate this penalty.
+The failure-to-file penalty can be the steepest as it starts out at 5% for each month the tax return is not filed and can go up to a total penalty of 25% of your balance due.
+If both the 5% failure-to-file penalty and the 0.5% failure-to-pay penalty apply in the same month, the maximum penalty you’ll pay for both is the 5% failure-to-file penalty.
+Even if you owe money and can’t pay it, you should still file to eliminate this penalty.
 In addition, you may be eligible for other payment options under the IRS Fresh Start Initiative.

 Hopefully this puts your mind at ease and moves you closer to filing your taxes.
 Just because you didn’t make the tax deadline doesn’t mean you should forget about filing altogether.
-Who knows?
-You may be missing out on a tax refund.
+Who knows, you may even be missing out on a tax refund.

 Don’t worry about knowing these tax rules.
 TurboTax will ask simple questions about you and give you the tax deductions and credits you’re eligible for based on your answers.
 If you have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
 TurboTax Live CPAs and Enrolled Agents are available in English and Spanish and can review, sign, and file your tax return.